cdimascio/dotenv-kotlin/README.md

 ## Configuration options

 ### *optional* `directory(path: String)`
 `path` specifies the directory containing `.env`.
 Dotenv first searches for `.env` using the given path on the filesystem.
-If not found it searches the given path on the classpath.
+If not found, it searches the given path on the classpath.
+If `directory` is not specified it defaults to searching the current working directory on the filesystem.
+If not found, it searches the current directory on the classpath.

 ### *optional* `ignoreIfMalformed()`